evatoj/evatoj/README.md

 🎮 A video games enthusiast since I was a kid;

-📚 Native Brazilian Portuguese speaker, fluent Spanish, Italian and English speaker, and Intermediate German speaker.
+📚 Native Brazilian Portuguese speaker, advanced Spanish, Italian and English speaker, and intermediate German speaker.